Asad127/Lights-Camera-Mirrors-Action-Toolbox-for-3D-Analysis-of-High-rate-Maneuvers-Using-a-Single-Camer/README.md

 ![W2](https://user-images.githubusercontent.com/65610334/213089098-8d0d4f67-8d9c-44df-b708-bc5984c4499f.png)

-The **toolbox generates** two files:
+BCT generates two files in the current directory in MATLAB:

 - `Calib_Result.mat` : The workspace containing all the calibration variables involved in the process.
 - `Calib_Result.m` : A script containing just the estimated intrinsics of the camera and extrinsics of each image in the calibration set.

-### **7. Extracting the Parameters Required for 3D Reconstruction**

-We need only a few variables from the full workspace for 3D reconstruction.
-Assuming we kept the reference image as the kth image of the calibration set (`k = 1,2,3,...`), then we need only the following variables from `Calib_Result.mat`:

-- Camera Intrinsics (`KK` -- `3x3` intrinsics of the camera)
-- Rotation (`Rc_k` in toolbox -- `3x3` orientation of the camera relative to world frame in reference image)
-- Translation (`Tc_k` in toolbox -- `3x1` translation of camera center relative to world frame in reference image)

-Save these variables into a new file `original_params.mat`.
-This file has only three variables.
-Open it, and rename them as follows.

-- `KK ---> KK_1`
-- `Rc_k ---> Rc_1`
-- `Tc_k ---> Tc_1`

-If the calibration set had 15 images and the 15th was the chosen reference, it would be `Rc_15` in the toolbox workspace.
-Our reconstruction script assume the reference R and T are subscripted 1 for original view and 2 for mirror view, so we need to rename them.
+We only require the matfile, so rename `Calib_Results.mat` to `Calib_Result_cam.mat` to indicate that this is the actual camera's calibration.
+Additionally, renaming allows us to avoid replacing this set of calibration results with the ones from the mirror views.
+Now, we are done calibrating the first view (the actual camera)!

-##### **Reference Image Assumptions**
+#### **Reference Image Assumptions**

-For reconstruction on test images later on, we need a reference for the world frame and a pose for the camera relative to that frame.
+Before we move on to the mirror view calibration, we must make an important note on the world reference image.
+For reconstruction on test images later on, we need a common image reference for the world frame and a pose for each view relative to the checker in that image.
 We assure that the **camera does not move between image captures**, so that the camera pose relative to the reference world frame remains the same for both the calibration images and the images we take at test time.

 The **calibration process estimates** the camera pose (rotation R and translation T) for each image in the **calibration set**.
-These poses can be viewed in the `Calib_Result.mat` file.
-In light of this, we capture an image of the chessboard in a **flat position** to serve as our world reference for the **camera's pose** during reconstruction of other test objects.
+These poses can be viewed in the `Calib_Result.mat` file, as `Rc_<image suffix>` and `Tc_<image suffix>`.
+So, if we had the images {Image1.jpg, ..., Image30.jpg}, then Tc_15 and Rc_15 correspond to the extrinsics for Image15.jpg.
+In light of this, we capture an image of the checker in a **flat position** visible in all views to serve as our world reference for the **camera's pose** during reconstruction of other test objects.
 During **calibration**, this image is also included in the **calibration set**, so we already have access to its pose (R and T).

+It is also possible to use a non-calibration image as the extrinsics reference.
+If this image contains a non-checker, some algorithm such as Perspective-n-Point (PnP) must be applied, but if the new image contains a checker, BCT's `Comp Extrinsic` function may be used to computer the extrinsics corresponding to this image.
+These extrinsics are no longer indexed by the image number; they appear as `Rc_ext` and `Tc_ext` instead.
+This will also work if the stationary camera and mirror assumption is violated (e.g., you move the setup around after calibration, so now the calibration images cannot be used as extrinsic reference.
+B, though the results might not be as accurate.

-In our work, we add the **reference image** as the last image of the **calibration** set for our own ease, but you can just as easily keep the first image as a reference.
-We prefer a **flat position** because it makes the most geometrical sense for our setup.
+In our work, we add the **reference image** as either the last or first image of the **calibration** set for our own ease, but you can just as easily use any of the images in-between.
+We prefer a **flat position** because it is both intuitive and geometrically easy to verify.

->**NOTE:** In the event the assumption of a fixed camera is violated, the camera's pose must first be estimated using some algorithm like Perspective-n-Point (PnP).
-If the new position still has a view of the chessboard, the toolbox's `Comp.
-Extrinsic` function can be used as well.

 ## **Calibrating Mirror View**

-This section explains how to **calibrate the mirror** view using the reflection of the **chessboard in the mirrors**.
+This section explains how to **calibrate the mirror** view using the reflection of the **checker in the mirrors**.
 The procedure is exactly the same as described for the calibraiton of the original view.
 The only thing that is different is the **clicking order** because, in the mirror, the points are **reflected**.

 ### **1. Gathering Calibration Images**

-Just copy the same set of *8calibration images** from the calibration of the original view into a separate folder **calib_data_reflected**.
-It is important to keep this set in a separate folder.
-The rest of the procedure for this step remains the same.
+The procedure remains exactly the same, and we can use the same images (assuming the checker was visisble in the mirrors).
+If the checker was not visisble in all mirrors, that is fine, just keep the common reference image and get all the images where it was present in the corresponding mirror.

 ![Calib1](https://user-images.githubusercontent.com/65610334/212251855-ccf59d9a-ce84-41ec-8a53-35a0da8d8b96.jpg)

 ### **2. Extracting the Grid Corners**

-The only change in this step is the **clicking order**, and that the points must be marked in the mirror reflections of the chessboard.
+The only change in this step is the **clicking order**, and that the points must be marked in the mirror reflections of the checker.
 Everything else remains the same.

 #### **Clicking Order for Extreme Internal Corners**